-Revenue, EBITDA, EBIT, Operating free cash flow and Adjusted Fund from Operations (AFFO) are excluding other income.
-EBITDA, EBIT and Net profit margin have been computed on revenue excluding other income.
+1. Revenue, EBITDA, EBIT, Operating free cash flow and Adjusted Fund from Operations (AFFO) are excluding other income.

-EBITDA, EBIT and Net profit margin have been computed on revenue excluding other income.
-Previous periods' figures have been regrouped/ rearranged wherever necessary to confirm to current period classifications.
-Effective April 1, 2019, the Company adopted Ind AS116 "Leases".
-The result for the quarter ended June 30, 2019 onwards includes the impact of Ind AS116 and are not comparable with the past period results.
-With the adoption of IND AS 116 definition for Financial KPIs - 'Operating Free Cash Flow' and 'Adjusted Fund From Operations'; Key Ratios - 'Net Debt / (Net Cash) with Lease Liabilities to EBITDA', 'Interest Coverage Ratio', 'Return on Capital Employed Pre Tax', 'Return on Shareholder's Equity Pre Tax / Post Tax' and Valuation Indicators - 'EV/EBITDA' have been revised.
-Refer Section-D for comparable financial results excluding impact of IND AS 116.
-Refer Section 13- Glossary for previous and revised definitions.
+2. Previous periods' figures have been regrouped/ rearranged wherever necessary to conform to current period classifications.

+3. Effective April 1, 2019, the Company adopted Ind AS116 "Leases".
+The result for the quarter ended June 30, 2019 onwards includes the impact of Ind AS116 hence are not comparable with the past period results for FY 2018 and FY 2019.
+With the adoption of Ind AS 116 definition for Financial KPIs - 'Operating Free Cash Flow' and 'Adjusted Fund From Operations'; Key Ratios - 'Net Debt / (Net Cash) with Lease Liabilities to EBITDA', 'Interest Coverage Ratio', 'Return on Capital Employed Pre Tax', 'Return on Shareholder's Equity Pre Tax / Post Tax' and Valuation Indicators - 'EV/EBITDA' have been revised.
+Refer Section 12- Glossary for previous and revised definitions.